Suffolk Trusted Trader vetting process

 - criminal record (although in some cases we may ask for evidence of this).

-Norfolk Trusted Trader perform a number of checks on the applicant's business as well as the business owner(s), and directors as applicable.
+Suffolk Trusted Trader perform a number of checks on the applicant's business as well as the business owner(s), and directors as applicable.

 Failure of some parts of the vetting process will mean an applicant is excluded from joining.
 In this case full details, along with any required changes, will be given to the applicant who may be asked to apply again in the future.

 Failing other parts of the vetting process does not automatically mean an applicant is excluded from joining the scheme.
-Norfolk Trusted Trader will give advice and try to assist applicants to comply with the scheme standards, allowing them time to make improvements before continuing the application process.
+Suffolk Trusted Trader will give advice and try to assist applicants to comply with the scheme standards, allowing them time to make improvements before continuing the application process.